madatoo/juiceme-ms4/README.md

 I have a little time, to finish this project.
 To keep all essential requirements done I decided to removed the broken link to Privacy Policy from footer.
 I assigned it as the left to implement solution, just like the using the social media to easly login to page.
 This allows visitors to create an account faster, by clicking one button and save their time.
 I would also be able to track the visitors (to know how long they stay on page etc.).
 To implement this solution I will needed also add to login/create account page checkbox which will be needed cliked when user give me permission to tracking him via SM).

+To increase the SEO, in future I would like to replace the integer number which for now is visible in my webpage for product by slug to store and generate valid URLs for my dynamically created web page.

-Because a lack of time I also dropped an idea to add contact page to my project and moved the contact email from footer to home page (but this email it is not a link to contact page  it is only info how the visitors can contact with company).
+Because a lack of time I also dropped an idea to add contact page to my project and moved the contact email from footer to home page (but this email it is not a link to contact page.
+It is only info how the visitors can contact with the company).
 The contact page is a solution which will be implemented in the future).

 My endpoint (webhook) doesn't work properly.